The 2013-2014 school year is filled with promise for the coming year – for our students and our school community.

 Mark Gardner, a veteran teacher in our District, has been appointed as energy educator.
 In this role, he will monitor energy usage in the buildings and collaborating with colleagues across the District to reduce our energy consumption and reduce costs.
 More information about this initiative will be published in upcoming District publications and on our website.

-The Board of Education has also set the course for the coming year by establishing District Goals for 2012-2013.
+The Board of Education has also set the course for the coming year by establishing District Goals.
 These goals, listed below, will help us focus our efforts in all areas of educational programming and operations.

 · Lake Shore Central Schools will provide school students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying.